querqy/querqy-docs/docs/source/querqy/rewriters/word-break.rst

 let's assume we have configured 'voor' (Dutch 'for') in 'reverseCompoundTriggerWords'.
 The query 'voer voor honden' ('food for dogs') will then trigger a synonym 'hondenvoer' ('dog food') to be added to the query.

+The rewriter will create compounds of adjacent query tokens without any further configuration.

 .. include:: hint-rewrite-chain.txt